Building a Better Team

 TruePath found that turnover at companies with a poor culture is 48%.
 That’s a solid case to improve your business culture.

-A poor culture creates lost work hours from employees calling in sick, showing up late, leaving early, and taking long lunches.
-Disengaged employees don’t feel the need to be productive and don’t particularly care if the company fails or succeeds.
+A poor culture results in lost work hours due to employees calling in sick, arriving late, leaving early, and taking extended lunches.
+Disengaged employees often lack motivation and don’t feel a sense of responsibility for the company’s success or failure.

 How to Improve Your Business Culture

 It’s essential to be consistent in what you say and do to improve your business culture.
 Your team is watching you closely for variations.
-Consistently share your core values and clearly define team behavioral expectations so there’s no room for misinterpretation.
+Consistently share your core values and clearly define team behavioral expectations to ensure there is no room for misinterpretation.

 Bad managers can ruin a business culture.
-A Gallup poll found that 50% of US employees have left a company because of a bad manager.
+A Gallup poll found that 50% of U.S. employees have left a company due to a bad manager.
 Your management team is responsible for modeling the business culture to the rest of your employees and creating the ideal atmosphere.
 Your managers should be caring, supportive, fair, trustworthy, responsive, and accessible.

 Invest in management development.
-When you improve a manager, you improve their entire team and your business culture.
-If you don’t have time to develop your people, where will you find the time to replace them?
+When you develop a manager, you enhance their entire team and the overall culture of your business.
+If you don’t have time to build your people, where will you find the time to replace them?

 You also have to manage and measure your culture constantly.
-Hire only people that are a good fit and quickly remove malcontents that don’t fit your cultural expectations.
+Hire only people who are a good fit and quickly remove those who don’t meet your cultural expectations.
 Negativity spreads like wildfire in the workplace, so if someone’s not on board with your mission, show them the door sooner rather than later.

 Finally, you should trust and empower your employees.
-Include everyone in decisions so they can see they impact the workplace and are a part of the big picture.
+Include everyone in decisions so they can see their impact on the workplace and be a part of the big picture.

-Changing your company’s direction might take some time, but investing in good company culture is worth it in the long run.
-A CEO’s critical responsibility is to nurture a quality culture in your business.
+Changing your company’s direction may take some time, but investing in a strong company culture is worth it in the long run.
+A CEO’s critical responsibility is to foster a quality culture within their business.
 Click here and download my free eBook to learn more about what you can do.

 Coach Dave